 Landing pages normally won’t have navigation links to other pages or posts, because you want your target to focus on your offer and promotion.
 The other reason is that, when you are using a professional marketing strategy, you want to measure the response of the promotion, so it’s better if you isolate that page.

 Some webmasters add anchor navigations to their pages, giving the visitor an easy way to reach a section on that page.
 On our next article we will talk about sections, columns and rows, that will help you understand the structure of all pages on a website.
-This will be important for website owners that would like to update their website themselves, and if you are getting a website with Plitz, you will find that our builder uses this terms.
+This will be important for website owners that would like to update their website themselves, and if you are getting a website with Plitz, you will find that our builder uses these terms.

-Use to grow email list, and if you have the option on your CRM, grow your text system list.
+Grow your email list, and if you have the option on your CRM, grow your text system list.

-By understanding this options you have, you will be able to order and organize your content correctly, and when you do that, your traffic will flow smoothly.
+By understanding these options you have, you will be able to order and organize your content correctly, and when you do that, your traffic will flow smoothly.
 Use this information to create a better UX (User Experience) on your website and your clients and any new visitor will appreciate it by sharing more your content with their peers.